 Some people may elect to go under the knife.
 This is generally reserved for people who have tried non-surgical techniques and saw little to no benefit.

 In most cases, you will be operated by an orthopedic surgeon.

 The goal of surgery is to repair damaged muscle and joints.
 This is done using grafts.
 Also, they can remove scar tissue

 This is the latest and most promising type of therapy.
 It goes beyond invasive surgeries and medication to numb the pain.

-Regenerative therapy for golfer’s elbow involves the use of platelet-rich plasma and stem cell therapy.
+Regenerative therapy for golfer’s elbow involves the use of platelet-rich plasma.
 It is applied in and around the joint.
 It works by stimulating the damaged tendons and muscles to regenerate back to normal.

 It’s much less invasive and painful than surgery and lacks the potential side effects of taking pharmaceuticals over an extended period of time.